featherless/travel.jeffverkoeyen.com/_posts/2013-11-6-travel-bocas.md

       <div class="span12">
         <h1 style="text-align: center">Gran Kahuna Hostel</h1>
         <p>
-          I've spent about one week at the Gran Kahuna hostel on Isla Caranero and love it for its tranquil escape from everything.
+          I spent about one week at the Gran Kahuna hostel on Isla Caranero and loved it for its tranquil escape from everything.
 It's a fairly big hostel with dorm beds, a bar, and food to order and the staff are wonderfully friendly.
         </p>